Welcome to today's edition of the Rush 24-7 podcast.

 That's exactly the point.

-And they're not focusing on that.
+The drip, drip, drip is blurring everybody's attention, and they're not focusing on that.

-Newsbusters, Andrea Mitchell on Hillary Emails.
+Newsbusters, Andrea Mitchell, on Hillary emails.

-Fretting over Hillary Clinton's ongoing email scandal on Tuesday PMS.
+Fretting over Hillary Clinton's ongoing email scandal on Tuesday, PMS.

 We're not talking about her plan for college affordability.